 Auscultation of the heart beat and the ECG in an adult Asian elephant by using a combined electronic stethoscope.
 The left front leg is lifted.
-The sound cannot be heart, but visualized by the electronic device.
+The sound cannot be heard, but visualized by the electronic device.

 Visualization of the heart beat and the ECG in the same animal by using a combined electronic stethoscope.
 The upper line represents the heart beat, while the right part of the lower line represents the ECG.
 This method still needs to be validated.

-Small nodular lumps in the oropharynx are assumed to be lymphoid tissue and can be found in healthy elephant.
+Small nodular lumps in the oropharynx are assumed to be lymphoid tissue and can be found in healthy elephants.
 Whether they increase in size during certain infections is not yet known.

 The cuticles, the lengths and the shape of the nails in this adult Asian elephant look very nice.
 Pedicure was never done in this animal.

 The cuticles of this elephant were overgrown and had blocked the draining of the sweat glands.
 Pressing on the tissue resulted in the release of a "stream" of accumulated clear sweat fluid (for a better view, enlarge the image).

 The sole pad of this elephant has the right thickness as can be appreciated from the presence of grooves.